Does Ashli Babbitt’s Death Matter?

 There is no excuse for suppressing all details of the Capitol shooting investigation.

 There were significant developments this week that have interesting implications regarding the Capitol Police shooting of Ashli Babbitt.

 The backdrop for these developments is the BIG “systemic racism” lie that Democrat Party leftists have used to frame the few police-involved deaths of black men since violent felony-offender George Floyd died in Minneapolis.
 That systemic racism lie is nothing more than a political construct to frame the identity politics of division and hate Democrats depend on for constituency cohesion.

-First, with the high-profile prosecution of the police officer involved in Floyd’s death underway, the officer involved in the shooting of a Kenosha, Wisconsin, black man last August, was resolved this week.
-At the time, that shooting resulted in immediate Demo dog-whistle condemnation of the officer, including this from Wisconsin Demo Governor Tony Evers: “Jacob Blake … is not the first Black man … mercilessly killed at the hands of individuals in law enforcement.”
+First, the with the high-profile prosecution and conviction of the police officer charged in Floyd’s death now concluded, the officer involved in the shooting of a Kenosha, Wisconsin, black man last August, is in the spotlight this week.
+At the time, the Kenosha shooting resulted in immediate Demo dog-whistle condemnation of the officer, including this from Wisconsin Demo Governor Tony Evers: “Jacob Blake … is not the first Black man … mercilessly killed at the hands of individuals in law enforcement.”

 As I noted then, “The circumstances in Kenosha appear to be justifiable despite being tragic.”
 Indeed, the officer was rightly cleared in the case based on video evidence and testimony, because the suspect posed an imminent threat to the officers present.

 He has returned to his job, but everyone knows that officer’s name and he will be forever branded by the Left as a racist and at risk of retribution.